Kraymer/imgimg/README.md

 # imgimg

+_"A picture is worth a thousand words"_

-Stitch two images side by side with optional captions
+`imgimg.sh` helps you quickly communicate what changes you did to an image/website/document/whatever by stitching two images side by side with optional captions.

 ## Usage